Kelvinrr/TSC/TC-Charter.md

 Changes to TC membership should be posted in the agenda, and may be suggested as any other agenda item.

 If an addition or removal is proposed during a meeting, and the full TC is not in attendance to participate, then the addition or removal is added to the agenda for the subsequent meeting.
 This is to ensure that all members are given the opportunity to participate in all membership decisions.
 If a TC member is unable to attend a meeting where a planned membership decision is being made, then their consent is assumed.

-No more than half of the TC members may be affiliated with the same employer.
-If removal or resignation of a TC member, or a change of employment by a member, creates a situation where more than half of the membership shares an employer, then the situation must be immediately remedied by the resignation or removal of one or more TC members affiliated with the over-represented employer(s).

 The TC may, at its discretion, invite any number of non-voting observers to participate in the public portion of TC discussions and meetings.